-An employee is generally an individual whose time, place and manner of providing services or results are controlled by, or subject to, the control of the employer.
-Generally, the employer provides the employee with the tools and means necessary for the work to be performed, the employee is economically dependent upon the employer and the employer bears the risk of loss if the work performed or results achieved by the employee are not satisfactory to the employer (eg, the employer must still pay the employee and can only discipline or terminate the employee if the work or result is not satisfactory).
+An employee is generally an individual whose time, place and manner of providing services or results are controlled by, or subject to the control of, the employer.
+Generally, the employer provides the employee with the tools and means necessary for the work to be performed, the employee is economically dependent upon the employer, and the employer bears the risk of loss if the work performed or results achieved by the employee are not satisfactory to the employer (eg, the employer must still pay the employee and can only discipline or terminate the employee if the work or result is not satisfactory).

-By contrast, an independent contractor is an individual or business entity that is generally retained to deliver a specific result and, except for deadline and security of intellectual property reasons, has the right to control the time, place and manner of performing the work necessary to provide the agreed-upon result.
-Independent contractors often market their services to more than one entity, provide the tools and other means necessary to produce the result, and bear some risk of loss in the event they fail to deliver the result promptly or deliver results that are unsatisfactory in quality or quantity to the contracting business (eg, the contractor will not be paid).
+By contrast, an independent contractor is an individual or business entity that is generally retained to deliver a specific result and, except for deadline and security of intellectual property reasons, has the right to control the time, place and manner of performing the work necessary to produce the agreed-upon result.
+Independent contractors often market their services to more than one entity, provide the tools and other means necessary to produce the result, and bear some risk of loss in the event that they fail to deliver the result promptly or deliver results that are unsatisfactory in quality or quantity to the contracting business (eg, the contractor will not be paid).

 This area of US law has undergone substantial change and continues to evolve very quickly on both the federal and state level in the current regulatory and enforcement environment.
-Several states have adopted an onerous 'ABC Test' that significantly limits contractor classification.
-Exposure for contractor misclassification can be significant (including exposure based on tax liabilities, failure to provide benefits, failure to reimburse for expenses, wage and hour claims, and associated penalties and derivative claims).
+Several states have adopted the onerous ABC Test, which significantly limits contractor classification.